Living in an extended Chinese family

 For me, it’s about cultivating meaningful connections and creating memories among family members.
 If you can accept the good with the bad, the intrusions with the genuine concern, losing privacy with the sense of belonging, you will see that your family is your connection to your past and your future.

-Now, more than ever, I missed the noise and the constant call to “Jiak, jiak…” (eat, eat…) during family gatherings, and the physical reminder that I am part of a larger unit that accepts me as one of their own.
+Now, more than ever, I miss the noise and the constant call to “Jiak, jiak…” (eat, eat…) during family gatherings, and the physical reminder that I am part of a larger unit that accepts me as one of their own.
 My wife and I worry that our two boys will miss out on the experience of belonging to this family.
-We try to go back to Singapore as often as we can, so that they can spend time and to get to know their aunties and uncles, and cousins, and nephews, and nieces.
+We try to go back to Singapore as often as we can so they can spend time getting to know their aunties, uncles, cousins, nephews, and nieces.
 So that they can reconnect.

 I hope they will eventually realise, as I now do, that beyond the 4 of us, we have roots and relationships that stretch back thousands of years.